Last edited on

 Provincial health insurance partially covers IVF for one treatment cycle per household.

-• be full-time New Brunswick residents with valid Medicare coverage at time of infertility treatment,
+• be a full-time resident of New Brunswick with a valid NB Medicare card at time of treatment

-Conceptia in Moncton states out-of-pocket costs for IVF treatment (for those ineligible for the Special Assistance Fund) as approximately $8,350.
+Conceptia in Moncton states costs for one round of IVF treatment as $9,300.

 Nova Scotia